Duet3D/DuetSoftwareFramework/README.md

 - `-S`, `--socket-directory`: Override the path where DCS creates UNIX sockets.
 Defaults to `/var/run/dsf`
 - `-s`, `--socket-file`: Override the filename of DCS's UNIX socket.
 Defaults to `dcs.sock`
 - `-b`, `--base-directory`: Set the base directory of the virtual SD card directoy.
 This is used for RepRapFirmware compatibility.
 Defaults to `/opt/dsf/sd`
+- `-D`, `--no-spi`: Do NOT connect over SPI.
+Not recommended, use at your own risk!
 - `-h`, `--help`: Display all available command-line parameters

 Note that all the command-line options are case-sensitive.